Zoroastrianism

 Chilpik Dakhma is a 2200 year old, hollow tower that sits a top a vast, arid land.
 It once lay next to the Amu Darya river that fed the once mighty Aral Sea but the river course has since moved further away.

 Chilpik was a dakhmo, a Zoroastrian funerary tower, mirroring the dakmo in Mumbai.
 It was likely closed off for the exclusive use of the nobility.
-From around the second century, or somewhere in that time, the structures are so ancient and under-studied that it’s difficult to pinpoint exactly when, elaborately costumed barges snaking down the river brought the dead here, where the bodies were then laid prone to the elements.
+From around the second century, or somewhere in that time, the structures are so ancient and under-studied that it’s difficult to pinpoint exactly when, elaborately costumed barges snaking down the river brought the dead here, where the bodies were then laid prone to the elements and birds.
 The remains would then be enshrined in tomb-like ossuaries.

 Ming Urik - ancient settlement